-The Sixth Form is a two-year A level course with students usually studying no more than four subjects in Year 12 (AS level) before continuing with 3 or 4 subjects in Year 13 to full A level.
-The Harrow Shanghai Sixth Form opened in August 2017.
+The Sixth Form is a two-year A Level course with students usually studying no more than four subjects in Year 12 (AS level) before continuing with 3 or 4 subjects in Year 13 (A Level).

 The life of the Sixth Former is a busy one.
-Sixth Formers will take on significant leadership responsibilities in the school which can range from formal leadership posts such as prefects and House captains to more informal roles in teams and social activities where they are expected to be strong role models for other pupils.
+Sixth Formers will take on significant leadership responsibilities in the school which can range from formal leadership posts on the Student Council or in the House, to more informal roles in teams and social activities where they are expected to be strong role models for other pupils.
 In these ways, they prepare for life beyond school.

 Subjects available to study for Years 12 and 13 include: